The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 Caitlin is becoming increasingly jittery and nervous.
 She is shaking and losing her grip on reality.
 We will later learn that this is due to the fact that Polly has replaced her anti-depressants with Methamphetamine.
 For now, it is presented as her simply suffering a mental breakdown.

-At the dinner table, Emma suddenly brings up that she feels as though she is attracted to girls and not boys.
 Rather than accepting this, as Miguel does, Caitlin instead accuses Polly of putting ideas into her head.
-This further alienates Emma and angers her.
+This further alienates Emma from Caitlin and angers her.
+Polly got exactly what she wanted here.

-Polly goes to stay in a motel where we see a few scenes designed to indicate that she’s actually pretty whacky..
-You know, as if all the firework stuff, poisoning the kids, and being a general nutjob wasn’t enough in the first place.
+Polly goes to stay in a motel where we see a few scenes designed to indicate that she’s actually pretty whacky… You know, as if all the firework stuff, poisoning the kids, and being a general nutjob wasn’t enough in the first place.

-Who is Polly and what’s Caitlin’s secret?
+Who is Polly and who is Caitlin?

 Polly isn’t actually called Polly at all.
 She’s actually called Rebecca and she is from San Bernardino.
 That’s exactly where Caitlin is originally from, only, her name isn’t really Caitlin, either.
 It’s Jennifer and the two girls share some history together.